DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Related work

 \subsection{Simulations of human learning and human brain functioning}

 \arraystretch{1.5}

-The use of computational tools to model human learning in neurofeedback is emerging as a promising strategy to test paradigms before implementation with human participants \cite{cui2024opinion, davelaar2022multistage}.
-Yet, to our knowledge, there are very few works implementing actual decoded neurofeedback simulations beyond mere theoretical considerations, although some computational simulations for other modalities of neurofeedback are available \cite{davelaar2018mechanisms}.\\
+The use of computational tools to model human learning in neurofeedback is emerging as a promising strategy to test paradigms before implementation with human participants~\cite{cui2024opinion, davelaar2022multistage}.
+Yet, to our knowledge, there are very few works implementing actual neurofeedback simulations beyond mere theoretical considerations.

-The few existing DecNef simulations, in which the human participant is replaced by an artificial model, have pursued different goals: replicating experimental results from prior DecNef empirical research \cite{oblak2017selfregulation, shibata2019toward}, testing the neuroplasticity of biologically inspired neural networks \cite{shibata2019toward}, and assessing the impact of subject characteristics on neurofeedback performance, either through physiological filters \cite{oblak2017selfregulation, shibata2019toward} or through prior beliefs and habits \cite{annicchiarico2025activeinferenceperspectiveneurofeedback}.\\
+The few existing DecNef simulations, in which the human participant is replaced by an artificial model, have pursued different goals: replicating experimental results from prior DecNef empirical research~\cite{oblak2017selfregulation, shibata2019toward}, testing the neuroplasticity of biologically inspired neural networks~\cite{shibata2019toward}, and assessing the impact of subject characteristics on neurofeedback performance, either through physiological filters~\cite{oblak2017selfregulation, shibata2019toward} or through prior beliefs and habits~\cite{annicchiarico2025activeinferenceperspectiveneurofeedback}.

-A pivotal precursor to these simulations was the DecNef experiment conducted in 2011 by Shibata et al. \cite{shibata2011perceptual}, which showed that participants could learn to evoke brain activity associated with the orientation of Gabor patches, and that DecNef training triggered subsequent perceptual learning for the evoked Gabor orientation.
+A pivotal precursor to these simulations was the DecNef experiment conducted in 2011 by Shibata et al.~\cite{shibata2011perceptual}, which showed that participants could learn to evoke brain activity associated with the orientation of Gabor patches, and that DecNef training triggered subsequent perceptual learning for the evoked Gabor orientation.
 This study provided the first empirical evidence that DecNef could shape brain activity by reinforcing neural patterns linked to simple visual features.
-Building on this foundation, subsequent simulation studies \cite{oblak2017selfregulation, shibata2019toward} developed DecNef simulations which replicated the behavioral outcomes of the Gabor patch paradigm.\\
+Building on this foundation, subsequent studies~\cite{oblak2017selfregulation, shibata2019toward} developed DecNef simulations which replicated the behavioral outcomes of Shibata et al.